jhpyle/mTCP/README.md

 wider or taller than the graphics mode supports, then it will not display.

-For best results, Telnet to a Linux machine and use the included [show] script to convert an image file to [Sixel] escape sequences.
+For best results when connected to a Linux machine, use the included [show] script to convert an image file to [Sixel] escape sequences.
 This script calls the [`img2sixel`] command with the appropriate parameters for resizing images and converting colors.